 Magasin du Nord has a bit of everything, while Illum is focused on high-end fashion and perfumes.
 Both are pricy, but they are amazing to visit, and they have some unique items that you should check out.
 Magasin du Nord is almost 150 years old and is an essential department store to visit – it can be considered an attraction in itself!

-But those are department stores – so let’s look at some actual malls/shopping centres with a wide selection of stores.
+But those are department stores – so let’s look at some actual malls/shopping centres with a selection of different stores.

 Malls in Copenhagen

 Fisketorvet is one of the most popular malls in Copenhagen.
 It is located by the harbor, a little bit outside of the centre.
 It has a lot of great restaurants in addition to a decent amount of shops.
 You will also find a cinema and some basic entertainment options inside Fisketorvet.
 Visit the mall’s website here.